kostastsanak/kostastsanak/README.md

 - 💞️ I’m looking to collaborate on anything that sounds intresting
 - 📫 How to reach me (via email kostas.tsan@hotmail.com)

-- ❗❗ Most of my projects are locked for ethical reasons.
+- ❗❗ A part of my projects are locked for ethical reasons.
 If you want a preview of my work so far you can always email me to get temporary access. <3

 <div>
   <img align ="left" width ="47%" src="https://github-readme-stats.vercel.app/api?username=kostastsanak&show_icons=true&theme=radical"/>